Cynsar-Capital/cynsar-capital-web/content/pages/blog/post-five.md

 title: Climate Finance and its implications
 layout: PostLayout
 date: '2021-12-02'
-excerpt: ' finance has the potential to address behavioral issues that contribute to environmental degradation and exacerbate climate change.
-By strategically allocating financial resources to projects, policies, and technologies focused on mitigating climate impacts and fostering sustainable development, climate finance can stimulate behavioral shifts that result in lasting environmental benefits.'
+excerpt: ' finance has the potential to address behavioral issues that contribute to environmental degradation and exacerbate climate change.'
 featuredImage:
   type: ImageBlock
   url: /images/hero.webp